Concept

 • Outcome: Subregions on administrative level n + the next lowest administrative level n-1

-• If the level of a municipality is reached:
+• If the lowest administrative level has been reached:

 • Outcome: Subregions on administrative level “municipality”